Amira 150 and Amira 300 (Moclobemide)

 Overdose Information

-If you think you have taken too much Amira, seek urgent medical attention immediately.
+If you think you've taken too much Amira, seek urgent medical attention immediately.
 Call the Poisons Information Centre (Australia: 13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if you feel fine.
 Signs of overdose may include nausea, vomiting, drowsiness, slurred speech, reduced reflexes, and agitation.

 Frequently Asked Questions

 Do not stop taking Amira or lower the dose without first checking with your doctor.
-Continue taking it until your doctor tells you to stop, even when you feel well.
+Even when you feel well, you'll usually need to take Amira for several months or longer to ensure the benefits last.

 Important Disclaimer